 Who Should Take this Course

 The three-day/24-hour AIARE Recreational Level 2 is for those who have taken an AIARE Recreational Level 1 and Avalanche Rescue Course and have had at least a year of backcountry travel experience.
 The course provides backcountry travelers an opportunity to advance their decision making skills in more complicated situations such as being a leader within a small travel group, traveling in more complicated terrain, and/or developing a travel plan where online resources are scarce.
-While the Level 1 course uses field techniques to answer the question “how unstable is this snowpack?” this course gets to the question of “Why is the snowpack stable or unstable?” and develops an understanding of snowpack formation, metamorphism, avalanche formation and release.
-The AIARE Recreational Level 2 builds on the introductory avalanche hazard management model introduced in the Level 1 and adds to it the evaluation of critical hazard assessment factors.
+This course focuses upon applying the skills of terrain assessment, group travel and risk mitigation in the field and builds on the introductory avalanche hazard management model introduced in the Level 1.
 Students will describe and discuss weather, snowpack and avalanche processes, and identify how these processes relate to observations and travel within avalanche terrain.

 Here is the difference between an AIARE Recreational Level 1 and a Level 2 Recreational Course.

 - Differentiate where specific avalanche hazards exist within the landscape and identify avalanche terrain where consequences may be more severe.

 - Use and interpret weather, snow, and avalanche observations to locate appropriate terrain prior to entering and while in the field.